Bachelor of Science in Chemistry, Dual Major

 On this page:

-The Department of Chemistry participates in the university's dual major program, providing a degree with an emphasis in Chemistry and another area of study.
-The basic requirements follow a curriculum of 37 credit hours of Chemistry, 8 credit hours of mathematics, 10 credit hours of physics, as well as the university's general education requirements, and must be integrated with a corresponding program from another participating department with 36 credit hours from that major.
+You can pursue a degree with an emphasis in chemistry and another area of study as part of Wright State’s dual degree program.
+The basic requirements follow a curriculum of 37 credit hours of chemistry, 8 credit hours of mathematics, 10 credit hours of physics, as well as the university's general education requirements.
+These must be integrated with a corresponding program from another participating department with 36 credit hours from that major.

 Declaring your Major